-Man City crushes Watford 8-0 in Premier League
+‘It was breathtaking’: Man City crushes Watford 8-0 in EPL

 It came four months after City beat Watford 6-0 in the FA Cup final at Wembley Stadium to complete an unprecedented domestic treble last season.
 The previous season, Guardiola’s team won 6-0 at Watford’s Vicarage Road.

+“If you let five in in 20 minutes, you fear the worst.
+You think cricket scores,” Watford goalkeeper Ben Foster said after the club’s heaviest league loss in its 138-year history.
+“They are without doubt the best team I have ever played against.
+We were poor, didn’t lay a glove on them but at times it was breathtaking watching them.”

-Bernardo Silva scored a hat trick and there were also goals for David Silva, Sergio Aguero, Riyad Mahrez, Nicolas Otamendi and Kevin De Bruyne at Etihad Stadium.
+Bernardo Silva scored his first professional hat trick and there were also goals for David Silva, Sergio Aguero, Riyad Mahrez, Nicolas Otamendi and Kevin De Bruyne at Etihad Stadium.

 Disappointingly for City’s fans or those hoping to see records tumble, City only scored once in the final half-hour of an embarrassingly one-sided match.
 It was the best goal of the match, though — a powerful drive from De Bruyne into the roof of the net.